 The Circle enables its members to connect to each other, to the community and to causes they support to the extent they have the time and interest.
 Joining a committee is a wonderful way to become involved in the work of the Giving Circle and to get to know other members.

 The Communications Committee works with other BWGC committees to communicate the work of the Circle to prospective and current members, non-profit organizations, and the Baltimore area community.
-The Community produces five newsletters, hosts a Facebook page, and oversees the Circle website.
+The Committee produces five newsletters, hosts a Facebook page, and oversees the Circle website.
 Committee work includes development of a communication strategy, writing short news articles or grantee success stories, editing and photographing events.
-The Committee meets montly, but most of the work is done via phone and email.
+The Committee meets monthly, but most of the work is done via phone and email.
 The Website subcommittee has day to day responsibility for ensuring that the website functions properly and that content is up to date and accurate.

-The Post Grant Evaluation Committee establishes a relationship with our new grantees and monitors their accomplishments and progress through their grant period.
+The Post Grants Committee establishes a relationship with our new grantees and monitors their accomplishments and progress through their grant period.
 Committee members serve as liaisons to conduct site visits and interviews with their assigned grantees.
 There are four committee meetings each year with most other work being completed by email and telephone.
 Committee members are encouraged to have experience in grant reading and must sign up by August 31.

 Grantee Connect Committee - firstname.lastname@example.org